richb-hanover/Cutie-network-Quality-Test/docs/Theory of Operation.md

 ## How WebRTC Network Stability Test works

-This project uses a WebRTC connection to send "probe messages" multiple times a second to a server and use the resulting responses to measure latency, jitter, and packet loss.
+Cutie uses a WebRTC connection to send "probe messages" multiple times a second to a server and use the resulting responses to measure latency, jitter, and packet loss.

-Specifically, the client inserts a timestamp and sequence number into its "probe" messages.
+Specifically, the client inserts a timestamp and sequence number into its probe messages.
-The server is configured to echo those probe messages back to the client.
+The backend server immediately echoes those probe messages to the client.
-By comparing the data in the probe message to the current time and sequence number, the client can then derive a fine-grained measurement of latency, jitter, and packet loss.
+By comparing the data in the received probe message to the current time and sequence number, the client can then derive a fine-grained measurement of latency, jitter, and packet loss.